tzkangni/Tz-KangNi/README.md

-# **Education and work experience <br />**
+# **Education and work experience**
-      · 2021.12 ~ Present, Post Doctor, Nanjing University of Posts and Telecommunications, Supervised by Prof. Yun Li. <br />
+      - 2021.12 ~ Present, Post Doctor, Nanjing University of Posts and Telecommunications, Supervised by Prof. Yun Li.
-      · 2020.12 ~ Present, Lecturer, the School of Computer Science, Nanjing University of Posts and Telecommunications. <br />
+      - 2020.12 ~ Present, Lecturer, the School of Computer Science, Nanjing University of Posts and Telecommunications.
-      · 2016.9 ~ 2020.10, Phd, Nanjing University of Aeronautics and Astronautics. <br />
+      - 2016.9 ~ 2020.10, Phd, Nanjing University of Aeronautics and Astronautics.
-      · 2013.9 ~ 2016.6, M.S., Changchun University of Technology. <br />
+      - 2013.9 ~ 2016.6, M.S., Changchun University of Technology.
+# ** How to reach me **
+      - Emali: tznikang@163.com
+      - Emali: tznikang@njupt.edu.cn

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->